rasmusrim/rest-api-demo/README.md

 # REST API Demo
 A REST server written in Java with Spring Boot to allow teachers to add, update and delete students in addition to specifying their absence/presence on a specific day.

+## Setting up
+The API is configured to run with a mySQL server.
+See `resources/application.properties` to change host, port, credentials or database na,e.

 ## Running
     ./gradle bootRun